6 Tips For Mastering Your Bullhorn Implementation

 For Maxxima, their ultimate goal was to do more without having to hire more people, and as a result, increase gross margin per head.
-For a temporary placement firm like Maxxima, the key KPI of how the business is performing is increased weekly placements.
+For a temporary placement agency like Maxxima, the key KPI of how the business is performing is increased weekly placements.

 While the business goals are clear, Maxxima worked with Bullhorn’s Strategic Consulting team to understand what success looks like for an individual Bullhorn user.
 “It’s all about user adoption.
 We’re trying to improve Bullhorn and make changes to where the data sits and people’s view of what data they can see and how they use the system to make their lives easier.
 One of the things I’ve reached out to Bullhorn on is to look at our data and our processes and work out what ‘good’ looks like and what certain users are doing that others aren’t that’s giving them a better experience or higher productivity,” Dominic said.